sogko/go-wordpress/README.md

 support pagination.
-Pagination options are described in the `wordpress.ListOptions` struct and passed to the list methods directly or as an embedded type of a more specific list options struct (for example `wordpress.PostsListOptions`).
+Pagination options are described in the `wordpress.ListOptions` struct and passed to the list methods directly or as an embedded type of a more specific list options struct (for example `wordpress.PostListOptions`).
 Pages information is available via the `wordpress.Response` struct.

 ```go